empus/quipbot/README.md

 ### Channel-Specific Settings
-Each channel can optionally override global settings:
+The below can be set at a global level and overridden per channel:

 - `ai_service`: AI service settings
 - `ai_key`: AI API key settings